 Below find links to software I recommend and a brief description of why, everything you find here is free and/or open source.
-If you like this software and it helps you, consider donating to the developer(s) so they can continue making lives better.
+If you like this software and it helps you, consider donating to the developer(s) so they can continue making great software.

 Workstation OS – MX Linux

 Lightweight, based on Debian stable with full disk encryption.
 This distribution impressed me when it supported a Toshiba touch-pad out of the box that Lubuntu, CentOS and Debian standard did not.
 Comes with scripts that simplify installation of non-free drivers and codecs.

 Server OS – Debian

 Ports exist for almost every architecture.
 Source code and packages exist for >50K programs, and it works great on older systems with low RAM.

 Firewall OS – IPFire

 Easy to use firewall featuring hardened Linux kernel, multi-threaded IPS, Antivirus Proxy, GeoIP blocking and lots more.
 This site is actually running inside of a qemu vm on ipfire connected to it’s DMZ.

 Router OS – OpenWRT